 Crawling ticket and event sites

-Ticket and event sites like Bookmyshow, Ticketmaster, Fandango, Eventfull, Ticketsnow, Seatgeek etc have fresh information about all the events happening on a given date in the given city.
+Ticket and event sites, also called as events directory, like Bookmyshow, Ticketmaster, Fandango, Eventfull, Ticketsnow, Seatgeek etc have fresh information about all the events happening on a given date in the given city.
 Events like concerts, games, movies and plays make up most of the data you could be acquiring from these sites.
 The data can be used for a variety of purposes.
 If you are running a content aggregator site, this data can be plugged into your database to make your site rich with content.
 Price comparison is another great use case with crawling ticket sites.
 If you are looking to acquire data for research purposes, web crawling can serve it too.